nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > **Input**: `moreinfo`
 >
 > **Output**:
-Invalid command format!
+<br>Invalid command format!
-moreinfoCLIENT_INDEX: Open a window to more information about the client.
+<br>moreinfoCLIENT_INDEX: Open a window to more information about the client.
-Example: moreinfo 1
+<br>Example: moreinfo 1
 >
 > ---